bharathbolla/EVA6/README.md

 ![image](https://user-images.githubusercontent.com/10822997/121736336-0eeb8580-cb15-11eb-9f05-67de648f44ef.png)

-### * Layer Norm and Group Norm performed similarly and has lower misclassified images than Batch Norm
+### * Layer Norm and Group Norm performed similarly and has lower misclassified images than Batch Norm.
+### * Kayer Norm and Group Norm has exhibited consistency in test loss and accuracy  but Batch Norm has ups and downs